choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-2.md

 This gets us a long ways towards practical composition in Ruby, but there more work to do:

-1. We can make the composition a lot more terse by overloading an operator
+1. Make the composition a lot more terse by designating a functional composition operator and overloading it
-2. We extract things like `remove_line_feeds` and `remove_markup` into a re-usable library of functions
+2. Extract things like `remove_line_feeds` and `remove_markup` into a re-usable library of functions
-3. This solution is a lot more verbose than the original non-composed version

 Each of these points will be addressed in the coming articles in this series.